fedelibre/LilyDev/README.md

 The image built for being emulated on VM software has a `-vm` suffix.

 You must first decompress the zip archive.
-Then you can verify the integrity of the data comparing the hash in the SHA256SUMS file with the output of this command (in Linux):
+Then you can verify the integrity of the data running this command in the directory where you've extracted the
+files:

-    sha256sum lilydev-vm-VERSION.raw
+    sha256sum -c SHA256SUMS

 In Linux you can test it quickly by using something like this (tested on Fedora.. the location of `OVMF_CODE.fd` might be different in other distros):